 We are a commercial real estate company that intends to invest in a diversified portfolio of stabilized income-producing commercial real-estate and debt secured by commercial real estate located primarily in the United States.
 Our initial public offering commenced on March 23, 2017 and terminated with respect to primary shares on July 30, 2020.
 We offered an aggregate of \$1,000,000,000 in Class AX shares, Class TX shares and Class IX shares to the public on a best efforts basis and an additional \$250,000,000 in Class AX shares, Class TX shares and Class IX shares pursuant to our distribution reinvestment plan.
-As of July 1, 2022, we received gross proceeds of approximately \$349 million from the sale of shares in our public offerings, including proceeds from our distribution reinvestment plan.
-Although Class AX shares, Class TX shares and Class IX shares, which we refer to collectively as the IPO shares, remain outstanding, we are not offering the IPO shares in this follow-on offering.
-Until July 30, 2020, the Class AX shares, Class TX shares and Class IX shares and Class I shares
+We received gross proceeds of approximately \$253.4 million from the sale of Class AX shares, Class TX shares and Class IX shares and Class IX shares, which we refer to collectively as the IPO shares, remain outstanding, we are not offering the IPO shares in this follow-on offering.
+Until July 30, 2020, the Class AX shares, Class TX shares and Class IX shares were designated as Class A shares, Class T shares and Class I shares.
+The Class AX shares to the function offering the IPO shares in this follow-on offering.
+Until July 30, 2020, the Class AX shares, the Class AX shares, Class T shares